aurzenligl/prophy/docs/other_schemas.rst

 .. note::

-  How it wotks from the kitchen side:
+  How it works behind the scenes:

   * ``text.xml`` has been compiled to prophy model object.
   * A supplementary file ``isar_supplementary_defs.h`` has been created in temporary directory.